 Hope Community Primary School

 On March 4th, 2019, Covenant Mercies broke ground on a new school in Kiburara, Uganda.
 Located in a rural, remote area of Western Uganda, Kiburara is home to the largest number of children in the Sponsorship Program.
-Hope Community Primary School is scheduled to open for Pre-K, Kindergarten, and Grade 1 students in February 2020 for the start of the Ugandan school year.
+On February 3, 2020, Hope Community Primary School opened its doors to Pre-K, Kindergarten, and Grade 1 students for the start of the Ugandan school year.
 One grade will be added each subsequent year, until the school continuously serves approximately 300 students annually in Pre-K through to Grade 7.

 “I live in Kiburara… I thank God to see that they are building for us a school here where our children will [be] taught well and also learn how to love and serve God.
 I thank God so much for the mighty thing he has done for us.
 I thank the leaders who take care of our children… May the good Lord continue leading you.”

 -Annet Mushabe, guardian of four sponsored children

-Phase One construction for Hope Community Primary School includes two classroom buildings (consisting of three classrooms each), an administrative building, a kitchen, a recreation field, latrines, and faculty housing (as required by Ugandan law).
+Phase One construction for Hope Community Primary School included two classroom buildings (consisting of three classrooms each), an administrative building, a kitchen, a recreation field, latrines, and faculty housing (as required by Ugandan law).
 Future construction phases will include additional classroom buildings and a multi-purpose room, which will provide assembly space for the students, and a source of sustainable local revenue through weekend community rentals.